The state of the union, according to President Biden’s worried supporters

 ‘To me, it’s like a ghost year’

 Antoine Miller, a 33-year-old IT project manager for a Philadelphia hospital, was optimistic as he set up a vaccine clinic for front-line responders in early 2021.
-The shots, he hoped, were the first steps out of a pandemic that had flooded his hospital with patients, isolated him in his home and made him miss Christmas with his grandmother.
+The shots, he hoped, were the first step out of a pandemic that had flooded his hospital with patients, isolated him in his home and made him miss Christmas with his grandmother.

 Biden wasn’t his first choice, or his second, but Miller voted for him because he wanted Trump out of the White House above all else.